dutchiexl/BehatHtmlFormatterPlugin/README.md

 The *print_args* is optional.
 When it is added, the report will contain the arguments for each step if exists. (e.g. Tables)

+The *print_outp* is optional.
+When it is added, the report will contain the output of each step if exists. (e.g. Exceptions)

 The *loop_break* is optional.
-When it is added, Scenario Outlines printed to the report will have a break line separating the executions
+When it is added, Scenario Outlines printed to the report will have a break line separating the executions.

 To be done:
 ========================